 4. Banjo Fittings

-Metric and BSPP (British Standard Parallel Pipe) Banjo fittings have two components; a perforated hollow bolt and spherical union for fluid transfer.
-They are primarily used in medium to high pressure applications (up to 800 bar/11,600 psi).
+Metric and BSPP (British Standard Parallel Pipe) Banjo fittings have two components; a perforated hollow bolt and a spherical union for fluid transfer.
+They are primarily used in medium to high-pressure applications (up to 800 bar/11,600 psi).